amiparaharikant/iCloud-File-Import-Export-Move-And-Delete/README.md

 # iCloud-File-Import-Export-Move-And-Delete
-	here
+this is iCloud Demo for user who want to Import,Export,Move and Delete sync file with iCloud. just follow this simple step and you did it in a few minute.

+## Getting Started
-# Step 1: Add into your info.Plist
+### Step 1: Add into your info.Plist

 ```
 <key>NSUbiquitousContainers</key>